If I had an extra life, I would go deep undercover in the following list of books, essays and reviews that has come into

 Titles in red are shows with time travel elements, which are of particular interest to me; embedded links here lead to wikipedia pages.
 At the page bottom is a list of series, I have yet to see, among these more than a few time travelling pieces 🙂

-12 Monkeys (2015, TV version of the Terry Gilliam movie Twelve Monkeys)(The problem with remakes are you can only do SO much – OR deviate totally from the story and ending.
+12 Monkeys (2015, TV version of the Terry Gilliam movie Twelve Monkeys)(The problem with remakes is you can only do SO much – OR deviate totally from the story and ending.
 And the ending of the movie was very bleak.
 As of 2017 the TV-series is still going.
 (Apart from money) I wonder how come?
 There is not much of the the quirkiness of the movie here, just a “save the universe by travelling to the past and discovering what the layman’s version of free will really means”.)
 (3 seasons, good production value, medium fare.)

 Aftermath (2016, Supernatural apocalypse.
 As if human struggle isn’t relevant enough without “a common enemy to all”.)